Bursera simaruba

-Bursera simaruba, commonly known as gumbo-limbo, copperwood, chaca, West Indian birch, naked Indian, and turpentine tree, is a tree species in the family Burseraceae, native to the Neotropics, from South Florida to Mexico and the Caribbean to Brazil, Nicaragua, and Venezuela.
+Bursera simaruba, commonly known as gumbo-limbo, the tourist tree, copperwood, almácigo, chaca, West Indian birch, naked Indian, and turpentine tree, is a tree species in the family Burseraceae, native to the Neotropics, from South Florida to Mexico and the Caribbean to Brazil, Nicaragua, and Venezuela.
 Bursera simaruba is prevalent in the Petenes mangroves ecoregion of the Yucatán, where it is a subdominant plant species to the mangroves.
 In the United States, specimens may be found in the Gulf of Mexico along the western coast of Florida.

 Description

 Bursera simaruba is a small to medium-sized tree growing to 30 meters tall, with a diameter of one meter or less at 1.5 meters above ground.
 The bark is shiny dark red, and the leaves are spirally arranged and pinnate with 7-11 leaflets, each leaflet broad ovate, 4–10 cm long and 2–5 cm broad.
 Gumbo-limbo is semi-evergreen.

-The gumbo-limbo is referred to, humorously, as the tourist tree because the tree's bark is red and peeling, like the skin of the sunburnt tourists who are a common sight in the plant's range.
+In Florida, the tree is known by the common name the tourist tree because the tree's bark is red and peeling, like the skin of the sunburnt tourists who are a common sight in the plant's range.

 While the tree yields some ripe fruit year-round, the main fruiting season is March and April in the northern part of the tree's range.
 The fruit is a small three-valved top-shaped capsule encasing a single seed that is covered in a red, fatty aril (seedcoat) of 5–6 mm diameter.
 Both ripe and unripe fruits are rather loosely attached at their stems, and may detach spontaneously if the tree is shaken.
 Ripe capsules dehisce or are cracked open by birds.
 Birds will seek out the fruit to feed on the aril, which, although relatively small, is rich in lipids (about half its dry weight).